treinartz/APCS.ProcessingResources/chapters/IntroAndConditionalLogic.md

 * Modular arithmetic
 * Order of operations
 * Conditionals and nested conditionals
-* Declaring and intializing variables
+* Declaring and initializing variables